PerfectlySoft/PerfectDocs/guide/MongoDB-Collections.md

 ```

 #### Parameters
-* **query:** The query selection criteria.
+* **query:** The query selection criteria
 * **fields:** Optional.
 Specifies the fields to return in the documents that match the query filter.
-To return all fields in the matching documents, omit this parameter.
+To return all fields in the matching documents, omit this parameter
 * **flags:** Optional. set queryFlags for the current search
 * **skip:** Optional.
-Skip the supplied number of records.
+Skip the supplied number of records
-* **limit:** Optional. return no more than the supplied number of records.
+* **limit:** Optional.
+Returns no more than the supplied number of records
 * **batchSize:** Optional.
-Change number of automatically iterated documents.
+Change number of automatically iterated documents

 #### Return Value
 The count of documents that would match a `find()` query.
 The `count()` method does not perform the `find()` operation but instead counts and returns the number of results that match a query.

 ### Deleting
-Remove the document found using selector returning a result status
+Remove the document found using selector returning a result status:

 ``` swift
 collection.remove(